AmanGadadare/Inventory-Management-System/README.md

 The Inventory  management system  allows user to view and manage various inventories added in the system.
 System generatesales reports of products for different categories and also notify the user to reorder the product.

+## Demo
+Click to View Demo of Inventory Management System

 ## Project Description
 ### 1. Add items:
 This is used to add the items that are brought into the inventory.